BCM-Lupskilab/HMZDelFinder/README.md

 ## Running HMZDelFinder
 1. Download HMZDelFinder.R and example_run.R to your working directory
 2. Collect BAMs and VCFs for all samples you want to include in the analysis
-3. Generate RPKM files from BAMs (e.g. using utility provided by CoNIFER http://conifer.sourceforge.net/)
+3. Generate RPKM files from BAMs (e.g. using featureCount method from Rsubread R package)
 4. Collect RPKM files in the single directory
 5. Obtain your design bed file
 6. In the example_run.R, replace paths (PATHS section) according to location of your data